 - The Quest is fulfilled.
 The hero must learn lessons before they can become a mature adult.
 Usually, the final lesson is within them all the time.
 With Harry Potter, all the time the answers are not external, but his own capacity to be good, to think.
 It’s just ‘think’ at the end, figure it out.
 That’s been set up when Hermione says, We learned this in biology.
 Ron says, “I’ve learned these skills at chess.”
 And then it’s Harry’s turn to think.
 It’s not ‘I’m bigger and stronger and more powerful and I can chop off your head.’
 Most of the time it’s the opposite of that.
 The end reveals some sort of big truth, and there is a decision.
 The hero must choose.
 Bilbo and Frodo both have to decide how to use the ring and who gets saved.
 Harry has to face Voldemort and decide whether the sacrifices his friends have made are worthwhile.
 Rowan has to face the dragon.
 Luke Skywalker faces Darth Vader.
 Is the sacrifice of Aslan worthwhile?

 - The Return Journey: It’s no coincidence that The Hobbit is subtitled ‘There and Back Again.’
 In Alice In Wonderland, Alice comes out of the rabbit hole.
 Harry Potter goes back to the Dursleys….
 They are free at the end and it’s their choice to return.
 They bring knowledge and something worthwhile.
-That knowledge might help change that other world, but the hero must return home, but move on from the battle, go back to normal living.
+That knowledge might help change that other world, but the hero must return home, but move on from the big struggle, go back to normal living.
 What happens next is left to the reader’s imagination.
 Harry Potter gets a room rather than the closet under the stairs, and he also gets pictures of his parents, so he’s got this symbolic thing.
 But the price for growing up is that you have lost childhood.
 So often the hero has lost innocence.
 They’re older and wiser without the same carefree happiness, but they do have satisfaction, a different kind of happiness.
 But if they refuse to go back home, that suggests the journey wasn’t really worthwhile.
 The circle must be completed.

 - Obviously there are slight variations on this pattern, but the basics are the same.